A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Monte Carlo experiments

+To compare with a state-of-the-art competitor of FMB in terms of higher-order correctness, we also show the coverage of CR yielded by MBB.
+We adapt the MBB of \cite{inoue_bootstrapping_2006} to a Wald statistic, which is, in turn, an adaptation of \cite{gotze_second-order_1996}.
+As the statistic defining the CR has to be asymptotically pivotal to obtain higher-order correctness, we choose to apply MBB to the Wald statistic, which we label as $W_{MBB}.$ We show a detailed CPU time comparison between FMB and MBB in the Supplementary Material (Table \ref{Tab: CPU}).
+In general, FMB appears to be at least $10^3$ times faster than MBB as expected.

+In Table \ref{Tab: 10_025COVER_3}, we display the empirical coverages for the ACD(1,0) model, for $B_T=3$ and $B_T=5.$ In Table \ref{Tab: 025COVER_3}, we show the same outputs for the ACD(1,1) specification.

-In line with our theoretical results, the FMB CR outperform the competitors for $N=100, 150$ (small to moderate sample size): the coverages are typically closer to their nominal level.
-As long as $N$ grows, all methods are globally equivalent to using a GEL ratio when the quantity of information increases.
-The Wald statistic seems to yield very erratic CR (which is additionally confirmed by unreported plots), whereas the likelihood ratio one is remarkably accurate for a first-order approximation.
+In line with our theoretical results, we observe that FMB performs well compared to its first-order correct competitors: the coverages are typically closer to their nominal level.
+It generally remains true for the $\tilde{Q}_{FMB}$ version of FMB CR, whose coverage is often very close to the one of the original FMB CR based on $\hat{Q}_{FMB}.$ The coverage of the quadratic $\tilde{Q}_{FMB,2}$ version of FMB CR is generally further away from the original FMB.

+The Wald statistic seems to yield very erratic CR (which is additionally confirmed by unreported plots).
+The MBB version of the Wald statistic improves slightly on the asymptotic $\mathcal{X}^2_p$ distribution, without being convincing though.

-Finally, the bootstrap methodology presented here does not take advantage of all the potential fine-tuning at each step, and this should leave room for practical improvement.
-First, we might improve FMB if the long-run variance $\Omega$ is estimated with a less biased version of HAC, for instance carrying out a prewhitening step (\cite{andrews_improved_1992}), or using a flat-top kernel (\cite{politis_higher-order_2011}) as discussed in Section \ref{sectionHAC}.
-This should yield a smaller bootstrap error, as shown in Theorem \ref{higher_order}.
-Second, we stress that the moment indicators do not have the same dependence structure.
-As a consequence, they should not get the same optimal bandwidth $B_N$.
-We expect smoothing the multivariate time series with different bandwidths for each moment restriction to improve the coverage of FMB.
+Finally, the FMB presented here does not take advantage of all the potential fine-tuning, and this should leave room for practical improvement.
+First, we might improve FMB if the long-run variance $\Omega(\beta_0)$ is estimated with a less biased version of variance estimator, for instance carrying out a prewhitening step (\cite{andrews_improved_1992}), or using a flat-top kernel (\cite{politis_higher-order_2011}) as discussed in Section \ref{sectionHAC}.
+It should yield a smaller bootstrap error, as shown in Theorem \ref{higher_order}.
+Second, we stress that the moment indicators do not have necessarily the same dependence structure.
+Thus, smoothing the multivariate moment indicators with different bandwidths might further improve the coverage of FMB.